chef-cft/dca_workshop/README.md

 Practioners or managers who influence the purchase of Chef Automate

 ## Logistics
-Workshop content is around 2-3 hours.
+* Workshop content without all the "optionals" is around 2-3 hours.
+If you do the optional CM and remote-scan use cases then you will want to schedule closer to 4 hours.
 The workshop is recommended to be held at a customer site with participants using their own laptops.
-Overhead projector and whiteboard in room are also recommended.
-Consider providing breakfast or lunch based on timing of meeting.
-Any number of participants can work through this workshop, but with over 10 participants consider adding another SA to assist.
+* Overhead projector and whiteboard in room are also recommended.
+* Consider providing breakfast or lunch based on timing of meeting.
+* Any number of participants can work through this workshop, but with over 10 participants consider adding another SA to assist.

 ## Assumptions